shashiniyer/Once-a-DS-N00b/README.md

 # About: Everyone was a [n00b](https://dictionary.cambridge.org/dictionary/english/noob) once ;-)
 My first repo on GitHub - a portfolio of some data science projects I undertook as part of the Post Graduate Program in Machine and Deep Learning at IIIT Bangalore.
-Here's a [link](https://www.iiitb.ac.in/advanced-certificate-programme-in-machine-learning-deep-learning) to the programme in its current avatar (it's Oct '21 now, and the program will likely evolve.
-So, ping me if the link is broken!)
+Here's a [link](https://www.iiitb.ac.in/advanced-certificate-programme-in-machine-learning-deep-learning) to the programme in its current avatar (it's Oct '21 now, and the program will likely continue evolving.
+So, ping me if the link is broken or you need further information!)

 # Spotlight
 Inside this repo, you'll find evidence of my competence in the following skill set: